destinio/py-learning-23/README.md

+# Py Playground

+> learning some goooood ol python :snake:
-**List**
+> **List**
-is a collection which is ordered and changeable.
+> is a collection which is ordered and changeable.
 Allows duplicate members.

 **Tuple**
 is a collection which is ordered and unchangeable.
 Allows duplicate members.